anthonydgj/wael/README.md

 LineString(1 1, 2 2, 3 3) || (x => x * x) # LINESTRING (1 1, 4 4, 9 9)
 ```

-The array map index is also available as function parameter:
+The current index is available in a function parameter:
 ```
 LineString(1 1, 2 2, 3 3) || ((x, i) => x * i) # LINESTRING (0 0, 2 2, 6 6)
 ```